stefan-andritoiu/snap-samples/jhd1313m1-lcd/README.md

 # jhd1313m1-lcd

-This example is intended to display a message on Grove-LCD, using I2C connection from the Intel Joule Board.
+This example is intended to display a message on the Grove RGB LCD connected to an Intel® Joule Expansion Board.

 # Basic Wiring